hoplon/hoplon/doc/Getting-Started.md

   (body
     (h1 {:id "main" :style "color:red"} "Hello world")))
 ```

-When the application is compiled the output files _resources/public/index.html_
-and _resources/public/main.js_ are produced.

 Note that the script element has been removed in the sexp version.
 The script
 element in the HTML version serves simply to splice the lisp expressions it